Distributionally Robust Self Paced Curriculum Reinforcement Learning: Introduction

 To address this problem, we introduce \textbf{Distributionally Robust Self-Paced Curriculum Reinforcement Learning (DR-SPCRL)}, a novel algorithm that automates curriculum generation for \(\epsilon\).
 We derive DR-SPCRL by instantiating a general curriculum learning framework for the specific mathematical structure of DRRL, with the novelty that the curriculum update is guided directly by the agent's current robustness to environmental uncertainty, enabling it to adaptively balance robustness and performance compared to heuristic-based approaches.
 By applying the Envelope Theorem to the primal DRRL problem, we formally show that the gradient of the robust value function with respect to the curriculum parameter \(\epsilon\) is equal to the negative of the optimal dual variable, \(\beta^*\) \citep{milgrom2002envelope}.
 This dual variable represents the marginal cost of robustness, a theoretically grounded measure of how much the agent is struggling at its current robustness level.
 DR-SPCRL leverages this signal to create an adaptive update rule that automatically balances the agent's competence with the need to progress the curriculum.

-In summary, our main contributions are: \begin{itemize} \item We are the first to motivate and formalize the scheduling of the robustness budget \(\epsilon\) in DRRL as a continuous, contextual curriculum learning problem to improve the stability of training DRRL policies. \item We introduce DR-SPCRL, a novel automated curriculum algorithm that leverages the dual structure of distributionally robust reinforcement learning (DRRL) to adaptively adjust the robustness budget $\epsilon$ based on the agent’s learning and robustness progress. \item Empirical evaluations across diverse continuous control environments show that DR-SPCRL stabilizes training and achieves superior robustness–performance trade-offs, yielding an average $11.8\%$ improvement in episodic returns compared to both non-robust baselines and DRRL agents trained with fixed or heuristic robustness schedules, while also achieving approximately 1.9$\times$ the performance of the corresponding nominal RL algorithms. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \item We are the first to motivate and formalize the scheduling of the robustness budget \(\epsilon\) in DRRL as a continuous, contextual curriculum learning problem to improve the stability of training DRRL policies. \item We introduce DR-SPCRL, a novel automated curriculum algorithm that leverages the dual structure of distributionally robust reinforcement learning (DRRL) to adaptively adjust the robustness budget $\epsilon$ based on the agent’s learning and robustness progress. \item Empirical evaluations across diverse continuous control environments show that DR-SPCRL stabilizes training and achieves superior robustness–performance trade-offs, yielding a $24.1\%$ average improvement in episodic returns compared to both non-robust baselines and DRRL agents trained with fixed or heuristic robustness schedules. \end{itemize}